dukt/videos-docs/docs/configuration.md

 Videos supports several configuration settings.
 You can override their values in your `config/videos.php` file.

+The default plugin settings [can be overridden](https://craftcms.com/docs/3.x/extend/plugin-settings.html#overriding-setting-values) by creating a `videos.php` file under your `/config` directory.

+Here are the default settings used by Videos.

 ## cacheDuration

 The amount of time cache should last.